MINDFUL MEDITATION FOR STRESS & ANXIETY

 - Meditation focuses on being fully aware of the present moment non-judgmentally.

-- Research on mindful meditation has dramatically increased in the last decade.
+- Mindfulness, originally rooted in Buddhism, is gaining popularity in healthcare, education, and workplaces.
+Research on mindful meditation has dramatically increased in the last decade.

 - Meditation benefits are evident in chronic pain, depression, anxiety, stress, insomnia, addiction, hypertension, and weight management.